wp-plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/readme.txt

 * Quick installation and setup.
 * Easily take payment for a service from your site via PayPal.
+* The ultimate plugin to create PayPal buy now buttons.
+* Create the payment buttons on the fly and embed them anywhere on your site using a shortcode.
 * Add multiple payment widget for different services or products.
 * Ability to configure which currency you want to use to accept the payment.
 * You will need to have your own PayPal account (creating a PayPal account is free).